Vick Hope: Awards

 Hope received a TRIC award in 2019 and 2020 for Best Radio Show for Capital Breakfast.
 She also received a TRIC award for Best Entertainment Show for Strictly Come Dancing in 2019.

-Hope was nominated for Best Entertainment Programme at the 2019 BAFTA Television Awards for her work on Strictly Come Dancing.
+Hope was nominated for Best Entertainment Programme at the 2019 British Academy Television Awards for her work on Strictly Come Dancing.

 In 2019, Hope was named "Woman Who Changed The Game" by Nike x Football Beyond Borders.

 Hope was consecutively nominated for Favourite TV Personality at the National Reality Television Awards in 2018 and 2019.
-In 2017 Hope won the Broadcasting Powerhouse Award at the Marie Claire Future Shapers Awards.
+In 2017, Hope won the Broadcasting Powerhouse Award at the Marie Claire Future Shapers Awards.
 She has also been nominated for an Urban Music Award for her Capital Xtra Weekend Breakfast show, and a Royal Television Society Award for her documentary, That's Not Me, which won a BBC Award For Factual Entertainment.

 Personal life

 Hope is a human rights activist and Amnesty International Ambassador, and hosted the Amnesty stage at the 2018 Women's March in London.
 Hope also works closely with Choose Love (formerly Help Refugees) as an ambassador of their Choose Love campaign.
 She also works closely with Made By Sport - helping disadvantaged young people through sport, a charity she has been with since launching alongside Anthony Joshua and Prince Harry.
-In addition to her philanthropy work, Hope also volunteers at a weekly refugee project near her home in Hackney, London where she works with children from asylum seeking families.
+In addition to her philanthropy work, Hope also volunteers at a weekly refugee project near her home in Hackney, London, where she works with children from asylum seeking families.

 Hope was previously in a relationship with Friday Night Dinner and Plebs star Tom Rosenthal, which ended in November 2017.

-In May 2022, she got engaged to DJ, Calvin Harris On 9 September 2023, they got married in Northumberland.

-In April 2025, Hope shared that she was expecting her first child.
-On August 4, Harris posted on Instagram that they had welcomed their first child, a son.
+In May 2022, she was engaged to DJ Calvin Harris, and they married in Northumberland on 9 September 2023.
+On 4 August 2025, Harris posted on Instagram that they had welcomed their first child, a son.